Optimizing the chiral Purcell factor for unidirectional single photon emitters in topological photonic crystal waveguides using inverse design: Specifications of improved designs

 \section{Specifications of improved designs}

-In this appendix the position and radii of holes in the initial and improved designs are provided.
-Table~\ref{table: all holes inner} lists the position and radii of the 12 holes closest to the interface, which are the holes whose position and radii were allowed to be modified during the optimizations, for the initial design, design A and design B.
+In this appendix, the position and radii of holes in the initial and improved designs are provided.
+Table~\ref{table: all holes inner} lists the position and radii of the 12 holes closest to the interface in the initial design, which are the holes whose position and radii were allowed to be modified during the optimizations.
+Table~\ref{table: all holes inner change} lists the change in position and radii of these holes for the new designs A and B.

 \FloatBarrier